burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Literal Constants

-In C/C++, in a literal expression, you can encode the type of literal:
+In C++, in a literal expression, you can encode the type of literal:

 | # | **Type**      | **Suffix**   | **Alternative suffix**   |
 |---|---------------|--------------|--------------------------|